-Epidural anesthesia has become a popular and effective form of childbirth pain relief.
+Epidural anesthesia is an effective form of childbirth pain relief.
 Epidural anesthesia is the injection of a numbing medicine into the space around the spinal nerves in the lower back.
 It numbs the area above and below the point of injection and allows you to remain awake during the delivery.
 It can be used for either a vaginal birth or a caesarean delivery (C-section).
 An anesthesia specialist administers epidural anesthesia.

 How an epidural is given

-Epidural anesthesia involves the insertion of a sterile guide needle and a small tube (epidural catheter) into the space between the spinal cord and outer membrane of the spinal cord (epidural space).
+Epidural anesthesia involves the insertion of a sterile guide needle and a small tube (epidural catheter) into the space around your spinal cord (epidural space).
 The epidural catheter is placed at or below the waist.
 The doctor first uses a local anesthetic to numb the area where the needle will be inserted.
 Then the guide needle is inserted and removed, while the catheter remains in place.
 The catheter is taped in place up the centre of your back with the end taped in place on top of your shoulder.

 See pictures of epidural placement and area of numbness for childbirth.

 Because the amount of medicine given at one time is small, epidural anesthesia wears off during labour unless additional medicine is given.
-So the use of epidural infusion pumps has become more common.
+So the use of epidural infusion pumps is common.
 With an infusion pump, the epidural medicine is given continuously in small amounts so that you don't have to worry that the pain relief will wear off during your delivery.

 The most common side effect from epidural anesthesia is lowering of the mother's blood pressure.
-Less common side effects may include severe headache after delivery, difficulty urinating or walking after delivery, fever, and prolonged labour.
+Less common side effects may include severe headache after delivery, difficulty urinating or walking after delivery, and fever.
 A rare side effect is seizure.